 It should be noted, however, that the financial comparison above between a TFSA and an RRSP assumes that the term of the investment is the same.
 While an RRSP has mandatory maturity at the end of the year the annuitant turns 71 whereby taxable payouts must commence, there is currently no mandatory maturity for a TFSA, nor is there an age where an individual can no longer contribute.
 It therefore appears possible for an individual to extend the benefits of tax-free status indefinitely.
-However, whether this will continue to be the case as the years go by and contributions mount up may be another matter: one cannot eliminate the possibility of future changes to TFSA legislation, e.g., to impose mandatory withdrawals by the elderly, or perhaps even income-based restrictions on contributions [26].
+However, whether this will continue to be the case as the years go by and contributions mount up may be another matter: one cannot eliminate the possibility of future changes to TFSA legislation, e.g., to impose mandatory withdrawals by the elderly, or perhaps even income-based restrictions on contributions.[25]

 As noted previously, the ability to make a tax-free withdrawal from a TFSA which reinstates contribution room presents an advantage over RRSP withdrawals.
-In the latter case, such withdrawals are taxable [27], may have an adverse effect on benefits which are based on income, and do not reinstate RRSP contribution room.
+In the latter case, such withdrawals are taxable [26], may have an adverse effect on benefits which are based on income, and do not reinstate RRSP contribution room.

 It can be seen that seniors, particularly those with low incomes, will benefit from TFSAs because of the lack of impact of withdrawals on income-tested benefits, no age limit for contributions, as well as the fact that, unlike RRSPs, TFSA contributions are not dependent on "earned income".
+For example, the ability to make TFSA rather than RRSP withdrawals may allow a senior to better manage taxable income and therefore limit its adverse effects on income-tested benefits.

 Younger individuals will find tax-free withdrawals and the reinstatement of contribution room to be attractive; however, the lack of tax on withdrawals will remove the psychological barrier - which is present with RRSPs - to retain funds in the plan, e.g., for retirement.
 (For those in temporary low-tax brackets, consideration should be given to contributing to a TFSA and conserving RRSP contribution limits for higher-income years.)

 Also, in these vehicles, tax advantages relating to investments, including capital gains status and the dividend tax credit, are lost.
-Also lost are the benefits of capital or other tax losses.
+(Also lost are the benefits of capital or other tax losses.)
 As is the case with RRSPs, if the investor has capital outside of his or her plan, it may make sense to make tax-advantaged investments personally, and invest high-tax items in either of these plans.
-[28] If an investor is contemplating a very large shorter-term capital gain (e.g., on an equity investment), the taxable portion of which is likely to be well in excess of returns on fixed income investments, the equity investment could, in effect, become high-tax since the tax has to be paid for the year in which the investment is sold.
+For further discussion, reference should be made to ¶25,335.
+As pointed out, if an investor is contemplating a very large shorter-term capital gain (e.g., on an equity investment), the taxable portion of which is likely to be well in excess of returns on fixed income investments, the equity investment could, in effect, become high-tax, since the tax has to be paid for the year in which the investment is sold.
 Holding such investment in a TFSA would make even more sense than in an RRSP since the gain would be entirely tax free, rather than tax-deferred, as is the case with an RRSP.